dislovemartin/SolnAI-agents/base_python_docker/README.md

 # Base Python Docker Image for Ottomator Agents

-This is the base Docker image used by Python-based Live Agent Studio agents.
+This is the base Docker image used by Python-based autogen_studio agents.
 It provides a common foundation with all the necessary Python packages pre-installed.

 ## Features